Percolation of discrete GFF in dimension two II. Connectivity properties of two-sided level sets: Introduction

 The summations in \cite{KMS2015} use the exact spatial independence possessed by Bernoulli percolation.
 For the probability of new vertical connections, the proof produces the upper bound $N^{2 - \xi_6 +o(1)} = N^2 \cdot N^{-\xi_6 +o(1)}$, which can be thought as a stability result for six-arm events: not exactly the usual arm event (with types $ovvovv$) mentioned above, but rather a complicated and peculiar arm event which should incorporate the complicated ``network'' structure of passage sites.
 This led van den Berg and the second author to introduce such an ``exotic'' six-arm event whose convoluted definition -- this is a price to pay -- makes it amenable to an induction argument, in the spirit of Lemma~8.4 in \cite{GPS2018}.
 Such an induction was already applied by the same authors for a process of percolation with impurities \cite{BN2021} that they introduced as a stochastic lower bound for the Drossel-Schwabl process.
 A key idea in our proofs is to exploit the four-arm structure shown on Figure~\ref{fig:blocking_path} by introducing so-called $\lambda$-arm events, that incorporate the successive clusters potentially visited by a path, together with the passage edges between them.
 This then allows us to take advantage of the inequality $\xi(\alpha) > 2$ (see \eqref{eq:arm_exponent}), for any given subcritical intensity $\alpha \in (0,1/2)$.

 The critical case $\alpha=1/2$ turns out to be more subtle, since the corresponding exponent $\xi(1/2)$ is exactly equal to $2$, making the summations quite delicate.
 We study this case in Section~\ref{sec:critical-metric}, after having analyzed the subcritical case $\alpha < 1/2$ in detail in Section~\ref{sec:pf-thm}.
-For the critical intensity $\alpha=1/2$, we manage to derive a result with a level depending on $N$, $\lambda_N = \varepsilon \log N$, for any $\varepsilon > 0$ (even arbitrarily small), see Theorem~\ref{thm:carpet2} (which yields Theorem~\ref{thm:GFF_carpet}).
+For the critical intensity $\alpha=1/2$, we manage to derive a result with a level depending on $N$, $\lambda_N = C \log\log N$ for $C$ large enough, see Theorem~\ref{thm:carpet2} (which yields Theorem~\ref{thm:GFF_carpet}).
 This property is weaker than for $\alpha < 1/2$, but it is still highly non-trivial since the average occupation time is of order $\log N$.
-In principle, we should be able to improve this threshold to a level of the form $\lambda_N = C \log \log N$, for some $C$ large enough (in the same way as in Remark~\ref{rem:improve_critical}).
-Such an improvement is conditional on getting rid of an error term $o(1)$ in the exponent, which we believe can be done -- this is not an issue in the subcritical case, since the inequality $\xi > 2$ leaves some ``breathing space''.
-We plan to address this question in future works.
+Moreover, our proof is contingent on getting rid of an error term $o(1)$ in the exponent (i.e. of potential logarithmic corrections in the power-law estimate for four arms), which we have done recently (together with Yijie Bi) in \cite{bi2025arm} -- this is not an issue in the subcritical case, since the inequality $\xi > 2$ leaves some ``breathing space''.